 BASEL II regulations define how much capital banks must maintain in reserve.
 Here starts the irony.
 This is based on the quality of the bank's loan book.
 Unregulated Credit Default swaps allowed banks to get around the Basel rules.

 BASEL III regulations try to adjust for the risk...but the rules are set by these 10 banks and nobody else!

 A computer model decided about the premium, and profits could be booked as soon as the swap was sold.
-Under these conditions, any bank could (over) leverage itself to the full extend allowed under the Basel II regulations.
+Under these conditions, any bank could (over) leverage itself to the full extent allowed under the Basel II regulations.
 The insurers could book millions of profit each year without worrying about the collateral.
-But the profits which were booked never materialized and all of a sudden the default rates on mortgages multiplied and this is how certain securities labeled AAA were in fact worth less than $ 1...the end of the game!
+But the profits which were booked never materialized and all of a sudden the default rates on mortgages multiplied and this is how certain securities labeled AAA was, in fact, worth less than the $ 1...the end of the game!
 The house of cards collapsed and what we saw was domino...domino: AIG, Lehman, Merrill Lynch, Goldman Sachs, ...a financial Tsunami!

 Countries like Greece used Credit Default Swaps to become a member of the EU and many municipalities and countries used it for additional income.

-- Without the help of Government, any major bank in the World would have gone bankrupt.
+- Without the help of the Government, any major bank in the World would have gone bankrupt.

 Credit Default Swaps traders and guarantors (the legislative and executive power)